 The Board will take steps to remove barriers to eel passage and to avoid creating new ones to comply with the Eels (England and Wales) Regulations 2009 and construct eel passes around obstructions where identified necessary.

-The Board will work with partnership groups such as the River Torne Catchment Partnership, Torne Action Plan, and others to improve the water quality, watercourse and adjacent habitats within the District for the benefit of wildlife and public wellbeing.
+The Board will work with partnership groups to improve the water quality, watercourse and adjacent habitats within the District for the benefit of wildlife and public wellbeing.